Table of Contents

 /// Trait to represent a serialization provider.

-It's used to generalize over different serde
+It's used to generalize over different serde data formats.

-Now, we need a basic constructor for Segment
+Now, we need a basic constructor for Segment:

 Next, we express the conditions for when a segment is expired or maxed out.